 Create view.php file in the below path to define an overriding controller class

 Magento 2 root directory/app/code/DCKAP/Custom404Page/Controller/Category

-Create the custom controller file to show the custom 404 page for the invalid category URL.
+Create the custom controller file to show the custom 404 pages for the invalid category URL.
 Create the custom controller file in the following path…

 Magento 2 root directory/app/code/DCKAP/Custom404Page/Controller/CategoryNoRoute/Index.php

-Create block file for the custom 404 page in the following path…
+Create a block file for the custom 404 pages in the following path…

 Magento 2 root directory/app/code/DCKAP/Custom404Page/Block/CategoryNoRoute.php